uk1324/voxl/README.md

 ### foreign function interface

-The FFI can be used to create functions and types in C++ that can be used inside the language.
+The FFI can be used to create functions and types using C++ that can be accessed inside the language.

 An FFI function has to have the following signature.